Zombor District: History

 The crown land Voivodeship of Serbia and Temes Banat was formed in 1849 and was initially divided into two districts: Batschka-Torontal and Temeschwar-Karasch.
 In 1850, crown land was divided into five districts and the territory of Batschka-Torontal District was divided among Neusatz District, Zombor District and Großbetschkerek District.

+In German the original term used for these subdivisions was Districte (modern spelling Distrikte).
+In 1851 they were divided into subdivisions called (politische) Bezirke, usually translated as '(political) districts'.

+In Bach's reforms from 1853 the Districte became Kreise, a form of administrative division already in use across much of the non-Hungarian part of the Empire since the 18th century.
+The term Kreis, literally 'circle', is also often translated as 'district'.
+The subdivisions of the Kreise were also called Bezirke in German, or Amtsbezirke ('office districts', in reference to the Bezirksämter or 'district offices' which ran them) to distinguish them from other types of Bezirk.
+The change of name was not superficial – different political, administrative and judicial structures were used in each subdivision type.
+(See also Districts of Austria § Habsburg Monarchy and Austrian Empire.)

 In 1860, the Voivodeship of Serbia and Temes Banat and its five districts were abolished and the territory of the Zombor District was administratively included into the Batsch-Bodrog County (part of the Austrian Kingdom of Hungary).

 Geography

 The Zombor District included northern parts of Bačka.
 It shared borders with the Neusatz District in the south, Großbetschkerek District in the east, Austrian Kingdom of Slavonia in the south-west, and Austrian Kingdom of Hungary in the north-west.

 Demographics

 According to 1850 census, the population of the Zombor district numbered 376,366 residents, including: